Introduction to Informatics

 |Decimal Number||Binary Equivalent|

-Logic gates, also called logic discriminators, are electrical circuits whose output is determined by the states (0 = off, 1 = on) one or more inputs.
+Logic gates, also called logic discriminators, are electrical circuits which perform Boolean functions.
+Boolean functions are operations in which a binary output is determined by the states (0 = off, 1 = on) one or more inputs.

 Units of Storage

 Most information of interest is not binary and, therefore, must be represented by groupings of multiple digits.
 Ability to distinguish and convert between these units is common on the ABR part 1 exam.